BenGWeeks/BenGWeeks.github.io/README.md

 NB The querystring of `name=<local-part>` is there to be able to dynamically create the JSON file when used by a host for multiple users.

-For example, my NIP-05 identifier for ben@bengweeks.github.io can be seen here:
+The above example of the NIP-05 identifier for ben@bengweeks.github.io can be seen here:

 [https://bengweeks.github.io/.well-known/nostr.json?name=ben](https://bengweeks.github.io/.well-known/nostr.json?name=ben)